sgtflixy/ghoststrats-toolkit/CyberSecurity/Links/Aliexpress.md

 - [LILY GO T DONGLE S3](https://s.click.aliexpress.com/e/_oB5vh1O)
 - [M5STACK CARDPUTER](https://s.click.aliexpress.com/e/_on7mqmG)
 - [M5STICK C PLUS 2](https://s.click.aliexpress.com/e/_onK9s8g)

+> [!WARNING]
-[^1]: *note that these are affiliate links and will result in me (owner of this repository) earning money, if you aren't happy with that please try searching for the devices yourself
+> *note that these are affiliate links and will result in me (owner of this repository) earning money, if you aren't happy with that please try searching for the devices yourself